alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Added missing variable in the CPE for automaticOutputVariables
 -   Check for CurrencyConversion returning null values before committing any changes
+-   Fix filtering on Date and Datetime column types

 ## 07/18/21 -  Eric Smith -    Version 3.3.0
 **Updates:**